NicoJG/MastersThesis_Journal/Project Summary.md

 There can be multiple different sources for an asymmetric heat flux on the pellet.
 This project is however focused on the asymmetry arising along the major radius direction, which is mainly attributed to the drift of the ionized ablation cloud due to the $\nabla \times B$ drift.
 The plasma cloud can be approximated to be homogeneous in density and temperature.
 Therefore, the effective heat flux depends on the distance they travel before they reach the neutral gas cloud.

 The shielding length is estimated by finding the shape of the boundary between the plasma cloud and the background plasma.
 The ionized ablated material expands at the sound speed along the field lines.
-Along the major radius direction, the particles first travel at the pellet velocity and are accelerated through as modelled in Oskars drift paper [Vallhagen-Licentiate-2023](LiteratureNotes/Vallhagen-Licentiate-2023.md).
+Along the major radius direction, the particles first travel at the pellet velocity and are accelerated as modelled in Oskars drift paper [Vallhagen-Licentiate-2023](LiteratureNotes/Vallhagen-Licentiate-2023.md).
 How this can be combined to estimate the shielding length $z(R)$ is detailed in the first part of [plasma_cloud_shielding](HandwrittenNotes/plasma_cloud_shielding.pdf), where $R$ is the place at which the field line hits the pellet along the major radius.
 The central shielding length is denoted as $z_s$.✅

 The important approximation made here is that all electrons having a mean free path shorter than the distance they travel are stopped completely, while the other electrons travel through the plasma cloud unaffected.
 How this leads to formulas for the heat flux is detailed in the second part of [plasma_cloud_shielding](HandwrittenNotes/plasma_cloud_shielding.pdf).
 Note that the distance traveled $d$ is longer than the shielding length $z$ by a factor $\xi$ of the cosine of the pitch angle, because the electrons gyrate around the field lines.
 Therefore the condition for electrons reaching the neutral cloud is